GabrieleOliva/academic-kickstart/content/home/publications.md

 ---
 Journal Papers (Submitted)

-[SJ8] A. Scala and G. Oliva “Optimal Dynamical Intervention Planning against COVID-19", Operations Research Letters (submitted on May 2021).

-[SJ7] A. Scala and G. Oliva “Optimal vaccination for heterogeneous population", Omega (submitted on April 2021).
+[SJ7] A. Scala and G. Oliva “Optimal vaccination for heterogeneous population", Optimization Letters (submitted on May 2021).

 [SJ6] L. Faramondi, G. Oliva, R. Setola and S. Bozoki “Characterizing Robustness to Rank Reversal in Pairwise Comparison Matrices", European Journal of Oper- ational Research (submitted on April 2021).